zackluckyf/advanced-social-network/README.md

 * <strike>Setup concurrency in Node</strike>

-* Research and use a process manager for the node server to avoid reinventing a lot of things
+* Setup auto documentation for api generation in node

 * Research and use a reverse proxy